 St Kilda Legal Service

-St Kilda Legal Service is a community-based organisation which provides free services to residents in the cities of Port Phillip, Stonnington and Bayside.
+St Kilda Legal Service is a community-based organisation that provides free services to residents in the cities of Port Phillip, Stonnington and Bayside.
 The Service is staffed by lawyers, community workers and volunteers.

 The St Kilda Legal Service’s drug outreach lawyer works closely with sex workers who face legal issues, and with organisations dedicated to assisting these workers.